cookpete/auto-changelog/README.md

 auto-changelog --commit-limit false
 ```

 By default, changelogs will link to the appropriate pages for commits, issues and merge requests based on the `origin` remote of your repo.
-GitHub, BitBucket and GitLab are all supported.
+GitHub, GitLab, BitBucket and Azure DevOps are all supported.
 If you [close issues using keywords](https://help.github.com/articles/closing-issues-using-keywords) but refer to issues outside of your repository, you can use `--issue-url` to link somewhere else:

 ```bash
 # Link all issues to redmine